openknowledge-archive/opsmanual/getting-help.rst

 actually processing requests, this could dramatically extend the amount of time required to process your request.

-That said, if you give us your entire life history, current emotional state, and the details of your pet's dietary requirements, we may find it difficult to parse your request for the relevant information.

 In particular, **it's important that you make the following clear** in your
 request: